 Most major crypto exchanges support it.
 The most popular market is the USDT (Tether) market on Binance, the world’s largest cryptocurrency exchange.
 The SUSHI/USDT pairing on Binance makes up 16% of SUSHI’s daily trading volume; the SUSHI/USDT pairing on Huobi Global accounts for 11.5% of daily trading volume.

-To buy SUSHI from an exchange, you’ll need to create an account with the exchange.
+To buy SUSHI token from an exchange, you’ll need to create an account with the exchange.
 This will likely require you to submit a form of identification.
 You can buy SUSHI for fiat currencies—Coinbase’s SUSHI/USD pairing is the third most popular market for SUSHI—or directly for cryptocurrencies, like USDT, BNB, or Bitcoin.

 You can also earn SUSHI from SushiSwap, as well as any other liquidity farms that pay out in SUSHI.